AdobeDocs/app-builder/getting_started/first_app.md

 ## 4. Bootstrapping new App using the CLI

-There are two sample flows listed below as we understand some developers may not have access to [Adobe Developer Console](https://console.adobe.io/) but still want to look at the project or to import credentials later.
+There are two sample flows listed below as we understand some developers may not have access to [Adobe Developer Console](https://console.adobe.io/) as entitled Enterprise Organization users but still want to look at the project or to import credentials later.

-### 4.1 Developer is Logged in
+### 4.1 Developer is Logged in as Enterprise Organization user

 1. In your Terminal, navigate to where you want to initialize your project and type in the following command in your Terminal:

     ```
     aio app init <app_name>
     ```

-    You will be prompted with a few questions about how you want your app to have:
+    You will be prompted with a few questions about how you want your app to be boostrapped and configured:

-1. Select Organization, Project and Workspace that you'd like to use for this new Project Firefly Application.
+1. Select `Organization`, `Project` and `Workspace` that you'd like to use for this new Project Firefly Application.
 Navigate through the list to find the project and workspace you just created.
 If you have a lot of organizations / projects / workspaces, you can also start typing in keywords to shorten the list.
 Upon completing the selection, the [CLI](https://github.com/adobe/aio-cli) automatically downloads a `console.json` file that contains all the credentials from your workspace to be used in your Project Firefly project.
     ```
     $ aio app init helloworld
     Retrieving information from Adobe Developer Console..